PreciselyData/cloudnative-geocoding/kubernetes/README.md

 # Geocoding Application for Kubernetes Deployment Guide
-This guide provides detailed instructions for deploying the sample Spectrum Global Geocoding application in a Kubernetes environment.
+This guide provides detailed instructions for deploying the sample Spectrum Operational Addressing application in a Kubernetes environment.

 ## Install client tools
 To deploy the Geocoding application in a Kubernetes environment, install the following client tools that are applicable to your environment: